joaquintides/concurrent_hashmap_api/README.md

 [P0652R3](https://wg21.link/p0652r3) proposes an interface for an (as of yet not accepted) `std::concurrent_unordered_map` container. `std::concurrent_unordered_map` does not have iterators.
+More controversially, it also omits `size`, `count` and `empty` on the grounds that, in a multithreaded scenario, the values returned can not be trusted.
 The concurrency-safe lookup/modify interface is split into _visitation member functions_ (accepting a user-provided functor for access to the elements) and non-visitation member functions.
 The visitation interface is as follows:
 * `void visit(const key_type&, Visitor&)` (const and non-const)